gamedeff/Twitch_Batch_Logger/README.md

 # Features

-* Log all your followed Twitch channels and group chats.
+* Log all your followed Twitch channels and group chats

-* Or log from a list of select channels that you provide.
+* Or log from a list of select channels that you provide

+* Option to log chat metadata (user color, sub notification, timeout events, etc.)

+* Configurable timestamp formats

+* Low CPU and memory usage

-* Only Python 3.2+ is needed, no external libraries required.
+* Only Python 3.2+ is needed

-* Cross platform. tested on Windows 7, Mac OS X Yosemite, and Raspbian on Raspberry Pi.
+* Tested working on Windows 7, OS X Yosemite, and Raspbian on Raspberry Pi